akson-ai/akson/README.md

 - **Data Ownership**: Akson stores all conversations locally in JSON format, giving you control over your data and the ability to export or process it.

-- **Self-Hosted**: Akson runs on your hardware without external dependencies.

 - **Rapid Prototyping**: Akson lets you implement agent logic without frontend development or deployment infrastructure.

 - **Minimal Dependencies**: The codebase has minimal external dependencies, making it easy to understand, fork, and customize.